 In Tonara is still made in the traditional way.
 You will find it for sale in the many festivals happening all year long in Sardinia.
 But obviously, if you go to the very Tonara town, you will also be able to see where this treat is made.

 Seadas, pabassini, sospiri, zippole, fatti fritti, pasta violada, pardulas.
 Each season, different pastries.
 Each festival, different sweets.
 Some made with almonds and finely decorated, others stuffed with cheese, fried and covered with honey.

-Whatever season you travel, one of the best things to do in Sardinia is to try some the local sweets.
-But careful, they are addictive.
+Whatever season you travel, one of the best things to do in Sardinia is to try some of the local sweets.
+But be careful, they are addictive.

 If, by any chance, you are offered rotten cheese, don’t feel insulted.
 Something you should know when traveling to Sardinia, this cheese, known as casu marzu or casu fattizzu, is a local delicacy!